 The District's policy permits employees to accumulate earned but unused vacation benefits, which are eligible for payment upon separation from government service.
 The liability for such leave is reported as incurred in the government-wide financial statements.
 A liability for those amounts is recorded in the governmental funds only if the liability has matured as a result of employee resignations or retirements.
 The liability for compensated absences includes salary-related benefits, where applicable.
-District employees are also allowed to accumulate unused sick leave benefits, which are eligible for payment upon separation from government service per the following: 1) Career service employees after completing their first nine (9) months of service are eligible to receive twenty percent (20%) of unused sick leave balance, not to exceed 230 paid hours; 2) Employees who are vested under the Florida Retirement System are eligible for thirty percent (30%), not to exceed 346 paid hours; 3) Employees who meet the requirements for retirement under the Florida Retirement System are eligible for fifty percent (50%), and 4) Employees hired after October 1, 2011 and meet the requirements of the Florida Retirement System and retire from District Service are eligible for fifty percent (50%), and retire from District Service are eligible for fifty percent (50%), and retire from District Service are eligible for fifty percent (50%), and retire from District Service are eligible for fifty percent (50%), and retire from District Service are eligible for fifty percent (50%).
+District employees are also allowed to accumulate unused sick leave benefits, which are eligible for payment upon separation from government service per the following: 1) Career service employees after completing their first nine (9) months of service are eligible to receive twenty percent (20%) of unused sick leave balance, not to exceed 230 paid hours; 2) Employees who are vested under the Florida Retirement System are eligible for thirty percent (30%), not to exceed 346 paid hours; 3) Employees who meet the requirements for retirement under the Florida Retirement System and retire from District Service are eligible for fifty percent (50%), and 4) Employees hired after October 1, 2011 and meet the requirements of the Florida Retirement System and retire from District service are eligible for 30%.